Connecting to Databases and External Datasources

 This authMode is the default one.

-Set the ENV var (in Docker or via EXPORT
+Set the ENV var (in Docker or via EXPORT)

-configuration file or declare the path via credentialsFile=/path/to/gcp-credentials.json
+GOOGLE_APPLICATION_CREDENTIALS=/path/to/gcp-credentials.json, or set the bigquery.credentialsFile=/path/to/gcp-credentials.json in the px.properties configuration file or declare the path via credentialsFile=/path/to/gcp-credentials.json as an option in the bind annotation.

 6 Generate a one‑hour access token (impersonation)